xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/filter-and-label-conversations-by-id-and-metadata.md

 Filter to display only conversations created by a specific app

 * A message type<!--added this one because it matches the example we show in the code snippets - okay?-->
-Filter to display only conversations that are notifications or alerts, for example
+Filter to display only conversations that are notifications or alerts, for example.
+Conversation IDs are different from [content types](/docs/dev-concepts/content-types).
+Using a custom content type does not require that you use conversation IDs.

 * A subject line
 Filter to display only conversations with a specific subject line, as in email